ah-naf/Borno/README.md

 # Borno Programming Language

-Borno is a **Bangla-based** programming language that allows developers to write code using **Bangla keywords** and identifiers.
+Borno is a dynamically typed **Bangla-based** programming language that allows developers to write code using **Bangla keywords** and identifiers.
 Its goal is to provide a familiar programming experience to native Bangla speakers, while still supporting typical programming constructs like variables, functions, arrays, objects, loops, and more.

 ---